gopiks/di-libs/README.md

 # libs
-Libraries that can be used on mappy platform directly
+Libraries that can be used on mappy platform directly.
+These libraries can also be used directly is web/node applications as well.

 There will be a common set of js libraries that can be pulled directly into mappy.
 The libs will be categorised into:
 1. ml (Machine learning)